How to Write a Medical Chronology

 • Medical case chronology and summary preparation: An easy-to-understand report that highlights all important aspects in the plaintiff’s medical chart is prepared.
 The following points may be noted to ensure maximum value for the chronology:

-• Critical areas of the summary may be highlighted
+• Important areas of the summary may be highlighted

 • Delete all duplicate records and create a log of the deleted records